vacationlabs/haskell-webapps/doc/docs/opaleye/basic-db-mapping.rst

 * While writing, we may **omit** the ``key`` and ``createdAt`` columns (because their type is ``(Maybe (Column x))`` in ``TenantPGWrite`` - as opposed to simply ``Column x``)
 * However, we are telling Opaleye, that while reading from the DB, we guarantee that ``key`` and ``createdAt`` will both be ``NOT NULL``.
 This is because in ``TenantPGRead`` their types are ``(Column x)`` (as opposed to ``Maybe (Column x)``)

-.. note:: Here's a small exercise
+.. topic:: Here's a small exercise

   What if ``ownerId`` had the following types.
 What would it mean?

   * ``TenantPGWrite``: (Maybe (Column (Nullable PGInt8)))
   * ``TenantPGRead``: (Column (Nullable PGInt8))

-.. note:: Here's another small exercise
+.. topic:: Here's another small exercise

   What if ``ownerId`` had the following types.
 What would it mean?